 In this module, students study cranial anatomy as it relates to anesthesia administration and pain control.
 Methods for taking and recording vital signs and blood pressure are introduced.
-Skills performed by the dental assistant in the specialty areas of Oral Surgery and Endodontics (root canals) are presented, including procedures for the administration of topical and local anesthetics.
+Skills performed by the dental assistant in the specialty areas of Oral Surgery and Endodontics (root canals) and pulp vitality testing are presented, including procedures for the administration of topical and local anesthetics.
 Students practice acquired skills on training manikins (Typodonts), placing instruments and materials.
-Children's dentistry (Pedodontics) as a specialty is presented.
+Children's dentistry (pediatric dentistry) as a specialty is presented.
 Related dental terminology is studied.
-Business and administrative equipment is discussed.
+Students are introduced to front office procedures utilizing related front office software.
 Students are introduced to basic anatomy of the head and teeth.
-Occupational Safety and Health Administration (OSHA), standards for infection control, and hazard communication Prerequisite: None.
-Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.
+Occupational Safety and Health Administration (OSHA), standards for infection control, and hazard communication are discussed.
+Out-of-class activities will be assigned and assessed as part of this module.
+Prerequisite: None Lecture Hours: 40 Lab Hours: 40